 KCKCC will maintain a record of all requests for and/or disclosure of information from a student's education records.
 The record will indicate the name of the party making the request, any additional party to whom it may be sent, and the legitimate interest the party had in requesting or obtaining the information.
-The record may be reviewed by the eligible student.
+The eligible student may review the record.